jltsao88/InventoryForecastBI/README.md

 Inventory,
 Item List,

-The report displays a live inventory of items and displays the forecasted inventory days out takign into account sales and purchase orders.
+The report displays a live inventory of items, and displays the forecasted inventory many days out, taking into account sales and purchase orders.